-- 5.14 TWC highly values comments and feedback from teaching staff.
-Various channels are available for teaching staff to give opinions and feedback, such as the SSCG meetings, PT meetings and SB meetings. - 5.15 Staff may also approach the two Vice Presidents (VPs), SDs, Registrar, Head of Student Affairs Office (SAO), Director of Human Resources, Head of QAO or other relevant colleagues at any time for suggestions and constructive comments.
-There are also staff representatives on various committees, including the Board of Governors
+5.15 TWC highly values comments and feedback from teaching staff.
+Various channels are available for teaching staff to give opinions and feedback, such as the SSCG meetings, PT meetings and SB meetings.

-(BoG), College Council (CC), AB, QAC, Research Committee (RC), Research Ethnics Committee (REC), Student Appeals Committee (SAC), Appeal Committee (AC), Facilities and Campus Development Committee (FCDC), Grievance and Complaint Committee (GCC) and Student Affairs Committee (STUAC), to ensure staff engagement in the College's governance and management.
+5.16 Staff may also approach the two Vice Presidents (VPs), SDs, Directors/Heads of administrative units or other relevant colleagues at any time for suggestions and constructive comments.
+There are also staff representatives on various committees, including the Board of Governors (BoG), College Council (CC), AB, QAC, Research Committee (RC), Research Ethics Committee (REC), Student Appeals Committee (SAC), Appeal Committee (APC), Facilities and Campus Development Committee (FCDC), Grievance and Complaint Committee (GCC) and Student Affairs Committee (STUAC), to ensure staff engagement in the College's governance and management.